Joint letter – ICC reform and expansion risks diverting ETS Revenues from real climate action

 While the Legislative Proposal containing the provision has not been officially approved yet, Article 27a recently drew public attention after Trade Commissioner Sefcovic suggested that fertilisers might be removed from the CBAM scope.
 His announcement was welcomed by several Member States that favour applying this provision to fertilisers.

 Irrespective of its potential application to the fertilisers sector, which raises concerns on its own, Bellona identifies significant shortcomings and risks inherent in the provision.
-This analysis critically examines Article 27a, and explains why, unless it is removed or substantially amended, it risks undermining the core objectives of the CBAM: preventing carbon leakage for European industries and incentivising decarbonisation abroad.
-In particular, four main concerns arise: (1) its ambiguous terminology and regulatory inconsistencies; (2) the introduction of retroactive application; (3) risks to the climate integrity and credibility of the CBAM; and (4) its potential to hinder the phase-out of free allowances under the EU Emissions Trading System.
+This analysis critically examines Article 27a, and explains why, unless it is removed, it risks undermining the core objectives of the CBAM: preventing carbon leakage for European industries and incentivising decarbonisation abroad.
+In particular, four main concerns arise: (1) its ambiguous terminology and regulatory inconsistencies; (2) the introduction of retroactive application; (3) risks to the climate integrity and credibility of the CBAM; and (4) its inconsistency with the EU Emissions Trading System.

 The Commission has confirmed that the adjustments made under Article 27a can be applied retroactively.
 This means that a delegated act would take effect from the moment the conditions were met rather than from its date of publication.
 Imports that have already been made and declared could therefore be affected.
 This mechanism is highly problematic as it directly undermines the fundamental principle of legal certainty under the Rule of Law and its retroactive application directly contradicts the need for a predictable and robust carbon pricing market.
 Furthermore, companies cannot know at the time of import whether their products will remain in CBAM’s scope, making trade planning unpredictable: